 You are museum-goers or not - that doesn't matter.
 The following list of the best museums in Germany guarantees that there is something for everyone.
 These include both small and large museums, well-known and less well-known.
 But they all have one thing in common: they are unique and exceptional or deal with a rather unusual or special topic.
-Most of the people interested in how many holocaust museums are there in Germany?
-We will cover them, too.
+Most people are interested in what kind of museums are in Germany and how many Holocaust museums are there in Germany?
+And good news, we will cover them, too.
+But if you want to visit them, you first have to check the documents required for Germany visa.

 Pergamon Museum, Berlin

-The Pergamon Museum is one of the most important museums in Germany about the history of culture.
+The Pergamon Museum is one of the most important museums in Berlin Germany, about the history of culture.
 The museum has been praised on Berlin's Museum Island since 1930 and is home to oriental and Near Eastern sculptures and artworks from 6,000 years of history.
-The Pergamon Museum achieved worldwide fame especially for the Ishtar Gate of Babylon, the Pergamon Altar, and the Market Gate of Miletus.
-The buildings were excavated in Asia and the Orient from the end of the 19th century, removed and brought to Berlin.
+The Pergamon Museum achieved worldwide fame, especially for the Ishtar Gate of Babylon, the Pergamon Altar, and the Market Gate of Miletus.
+The buildings were excavated in Asia and the Orient from the end of the 19th century, removed, and brought to Berlin.
 The museum has been partially renovated since 2013.
-Both the altar hall with the legendary Pergamon Altar and the Hellenistic Hall are affected by the construction work and will remain closed to the public until at least 2023.
+So, worth noting that The Altar Hall with the legendary Pergamon Altar and the Hellenistic Hall will remain closed to the public until at least 2024.

 German Spy Museum, Berlin